tembo-io/tembo-metrics/README.md

    - Description: The maximum number of CloudFormation stacks allowed in the account/region

 2. `tembo_cloudformation_stack_usage`: AWS CloudFormation stacks in use

    - Type: Gauge
    - Description: The current number of CloudFormation stacks in the account/region

+3. `tembo_iam_role_quota`: AWS IAM Role quota (L-FE177D64)

+   - Type: Gauge
+   - Description: The maximum number of AWS IAM Roles in the account/region

+4. `tembo_iam_role_usage`: AWS IAM Roles in use
+   - Type: Gauge
+   - Description: The current number of AWS IAM Roles in the account/region

 Example metrics output: